COMHIS/estc/inst/examples/pagecounts.md

 ![plot of chunk 20150611paris-paper6](figure/20150611paris-paper6-1.png)

 Gatherings height: does it change over time (1600's)?
 How increased printing activity is related to book size trends?
-Instead, we could use area (height x width), or simply calculate median over time but let's discuss this later.
+Alternatively, we could use area (height x width), or median over time.
+Note that only original (not augmented) dimension info is being used here.

 ![plot of chunk pagecounts-gatsize](figure/pagecounts-gatsize-1.png)![plot of chunk pagecounts-gatsize](figure/pagecounts-gatsize-2.png)![plot of chunk pagecounts-gatsize](figure/pagecounts-gatsize-3.png)![plot of chunk pagecounts-gatsize](figure/pagecounts-gatsize-4.png)